Topological Signals of Singularities in Ricci Flow: Preliminaries and Background

 Such a sequence has a corresponding pointed singularity model if the sequence of parabolic dilation metrics $ \mathbf{g}_{j}(x,t) := |\mathbf{Rm}(x_{j},t_{j})|\mathbf{g}(x,t_{j} + |\mathbf{Rm}(x_{j},t_{j})|^{-1}t) $ has a complete smooth limit.

-\begin{defn} Given a RF solution $ (\mathcal{M}, \mathbf{g}(t)) $, a {\bf neckpinch singularity} develops at a time $ T $ if there is some blow--up sequence at $ T $ whose corresponding pointed singularity model exists and is given by the self--similarly shrinking Ricci soliton on the cylinder $ \mathbb{R} \times S^{n} $. \end{defn}
+\begin{defn} Given an RF solution $ (\mathcal{M}, \mathbf{g}(t)) $, a {{neckpinch singularity}} develops at a time $ T $ if there is some blow-up sequence at $ T $ whose corresponding pointed singularity model exists and is given by the self-similarly shrinking Ricci soliton on the cylinder $ \mathbb{R} \times S^{n} $. \end{defn}